okibcn/MappingExtensionsQuest/README.md

 This mod was originally created by [Kyle 1413](https://github.com/Kylemc1413/MappingExtensions) and previously maintained by Micheal Zoller, now maintained by [StackDoubleFlow for Quest](https://github.com/StackDoubleFlow/QuestMods/tree/master/MappingExtensions).

+**This is a one-off adaptation of Mapping Extensions for Beat Saber Quest, not related to the official project by eny means.
+I am not part of Beat Saber Modding Group (BSMG) by any means.
+The original code has been slightly modified to work in the legacy version of Beat Saber v1.17.1.**

 ## Settings